 The market for student pharmacist internships remains extremely tight as more pharmacy schools compete for placement, and some schools pay for internship experiences.
 Once again, I ask for help from those of you who are our pharmacy school alumni and our pharmacist friends.
 Please consider one of our students as a summer intern in your operation.
 I am confident that you will be as impressed as I am with the intelligence, energy, and passion our students bring to their work.
-To learn how you can participate, contact Cynthia B. Watchmaker, MEd, MBA, our associate dean for student and curricular affairs: email@example.com or 415/476-8025.
+To learn how you can participate, contact Cynthia B. Watchmaker, MEd, MBA, our associate dean of student and curricular affairs: [email protected] or 415/476-8025.

 In the last Update I announced the new 1-year Masters in Translational Medicine (MTM) degree program co-sponsored by UCSF and the University of California, Berkeley.
 We are halfway through the inaugural year of the MTM program, and according to Tejal Desai, PhD, program director, Department of Bioengineering and Therapeutic Sciences, we have already doubled the number of applications to the program—from 83 this year to 182 next year.

 The graduate program in Biological and Medical Informatics (BMI), directed by Thomas Ferrin, PhD, Department of Pharmaceutical Chemistry, recently received the results of its external academic program review.
 The program has 2 tracks: (1) Computational Biology and Bioinformatics (Bioinformatics) and (2) a recently revived Clinical and Translational Informatics (CTI) track.
 The review committee noted insufficient support for the CTI track and recommended its discontinuation and separation from BMI.